Facets-cloud/module-development-examples/README.md

 outputs:
   <output_name>:
     type: "@outputs/<output_type>"
+    providers:
+      - <provider_name>
   # Specifies the type associated with a specific Terraform output.
 The <output_name> can be the name of a specific Terraform output or the special keyword 'default' to indicate the entire module's output.
-This allows other modules to request inputs of a type that may be available from various outputs of various modules.
+The providers section lists the providers exposed by this output.

 inputs:
   <desired input name>:
     type: "@outputs/<type>"
+    providers:
+      - <provider_name>
   # Specifies the type of input required by the module.
 This will make var.inputs.<desired input name> available for use in the module.
+The providers section lists the providers required by this module along with this input.
+For more details, see [exposing_providers.md](exposing_providers.md).

 sample:
   # Sample value for var.instance
   # Provides an example of how the instance variable should be structured according to the schema.
 ```

+For more details on exposing and consuming providers, see [exposing_providers.md](exposing_providers.md).

 While the `facets.yaml` does not directly define outputs, the Terraform module itself should produce outputs that conform to a common structure for the given intent.
 This ensures that modules implementing the same intent can be used interchangeably and integrate seamlessly with other components.